 Since our inception in 2005, we have not recorded any U.S. federal or state income tax benefits for the net losses we have incurred in each year or our earned research and development tax credits, due to our uncertainty of realizing a benefit from those items.
-As of December 31, 2013, we had federal and state net operating loss carry forwards of \$10.5 million and \$8.2 million, respectively.
-Our federal net operating loss carry forwards begin to expire in 2026, and our state net operating loss carry forwards begin to expire in 2014.
-We also had federal and state research and development tax credit carry forwards of \$4.7 million and \$1.3 million, respectively, as of December 31, 2013, which begin to expire in 2026 and 2021, respectively.
+As of December 31, 2012, we had federal and state net operating loss carryforwards of \$8.4 million and \$7.0 million, respectively.
+Our federal net operating loss carryforwards began to expire in 2013.
+We also had federal and state research and development tax credit carryforwards of \$2.9 million and \$1.2 million, respectively, as of December 31, 2012, which begin to expire in 2026 and 2021, respectively.